-Assume now that we have a service Sh for shipping goods, and that the customer wants to reason on the composition of the producer service of the previous section and of this service.
+Assume now that we have a service Sh for shipping goods, and that the customer wants to reason about the composition of the producer service of the previous section and of this service.
 For simplicity we assume that the protocol of the shipping service is the same as that of producer service.
-To distinguish the two protocols we will add the suffix Pu or Sh to their actions and fluents, while the role of the shipper will be denoted by S. The Sh protocol rules the interactions between a customer C and a shipper S.
+To distinguish the two protocols we will add the suffix Pu or Sh to their actions and fluents, while the role of the shipper will be denoted by S.